campim/DSACPP/README.md

 **9. radixsort.cpp :** Radix sort algorithm, using STL vector of integers and random generated numbers.
 Also using max_element of STL to find the max element, and to print the vector we use iterators of the STL vector.

+**10. bucketsort.cpp :** Bucket sort algorithm, using STL vector of integers and random generated numbers, also using insertion sort as secondary algorithm for sorting elements inside every bucket.

 LICENSING